Hootsuite Vs Sprout Social: What’s Better for Your Business?

 What Your Need Choose Hootsuite if… Choose Sprout Social if… Choose SocialPilot if…

-Managing multiple accounts affordably You need to manage a handful of accounts and prefer a familiar, established platform You need high-end account management features and can stretch your budget You manage 10–50 profiles and want full access to features without overpaying
+Managing multiple accounts affordably You need to manage a handful of accounts and prefer a familiar, established platform You need high-end account management features, and you can stretch your budget You manage 10–50 profiles and want full access to features without overpaying

 Simplified post scheduling & publishing You want easy drag-and-drop publishing with customizable views You prefer advanced scheduling options with asset libraries You want a clean interface, content calendar, and bulk upload in one place